Ohadforman/ZF_ele_app/README.md

 - [ ] create a instructions constant to the API from a outside file
 - [ ] create a API parametrs file to interact with the python script from outside
-- [ ] make the aprove logic striaght from the first page bottun
+- [ ] make the approve logic striaght from the first page bottun
 ### In Progress

 ## Frontend Tasks